Condri

 ACT teaches you to observe your anxious thoughts like clouds passing by — you notice them, but you don't have to grab onto them or act on them.
 You can have the thought "What if I'm sick?" and still go about your day.

-Research shows ACT is effective for anxiety disorders .
+Randomised trials show ACT is effective for anxiety disorders (Hayes et al., 2006) .

 mindfulness